 Why Choose the DGP?

 More than 150 members of the research faculty participate as DGP preceptors.
-Their areas of scientific interest and expertise cover a broad range of modern biomedical sciences.
 These distinguished scientists are renowned for their investigation and publication records, their service on study sections and editorial boards and the national and international conferences and symposia to which they are invited.
 Among the many awards and honors received by DGP faculty are Research Career Development Awards, MERIT Awards, Searle Scholar Awards, honorary degrees and various national and international research honors.

-The DGP is based on Northwestern University’s Chicago campus, giving students a vibrant, metropolitan backdrop to their academic pursuits.
-Our city offers so much by way of culture, food, music, theater and more, making it a great place to live, work and learn.
+The DGP is based on Northwestern University’s Chicago campus, in the bustling neighborhood of Streeterville.
+The City of Chicago offers so much by way of culture, food, music, theater and more, making it a great place to live, work and learn.

 Thank you for your interest in our program.
 Please contact us with any questions or concerns.